fkie-cad/Logprep/doc/source/user_manual/execution.rst

 You can configure the healthcheck timeout on component level with the parameter :code:`health_timeout`.
 The default value is 1 second.

-Healthchecks are used in the provided helm charts as default for readiness and liveness probes.
+Healthchecks are used in the provided helm charts as default for readiness probes.